 Global assignments can be more flexible: a global assignment rule uses information from the target population adjacency matrix A to optimize over a large policy space.
-However, global assignments require observing the population adjacency matrix A and they require that the size of the target population is small (finite) to control the complexity of the policy function class.8 These distinctions highlight the complementarity of the two approaches.
+However, global assignments require observing the population adjacency matrix A and they require that the size of the target population is small (finite) to control the complexity of the policy function class.
+These distinctions highlight the complementarity of the two approaches.
 Global policy rules are best suited in settings where the adjacency matrix A is observed, and the target population is constituted by networks of small (finite) size, as discussed in Ananth (2021).
 Individualized rules instead are best suited in settings where network data can be difficult to collect from a (large) target population.

 Remark 5 (Additional extensions).
-It is possible to extend our framework to settings where R_i depend on Z_i .
-Identification follows similarly, after dividing each summand in Lemma 2.1 by $P(R_i = 1|Z_i)$, assuming $P(R_i = 1|Z_i) = \alpha(Z_i)n_e/n$, for $\alpha(z) \in (0,1)$.
-Spillovers over the compliance is instead discussed in Appendix B.2.
-Finally, higher-order interference follows similarly to what discussed here once we control for (and observe) higher-order neighbors.
+Extending our framework to settings where $R_i$ depends on $Z_i$ is possible.
+Identification follows similarly, after dividing each summand in Lemma 2.1 by $P(R_i = 1|Z_i)$ , assuming $P(R_i = 1|Z_i) = \alpha(Z_i)n_e/n$ , for $\alpha(z) \in (0, 1)$ .
+A different extension is when spillovers over compliance occur.
+This is discussed in Appendix B.2.
+Finally, a third extension is when higher-order interference occurs.
+This follows similarly to what is discussed here once we control for (and observe) higher-order neighbors.